Trends and predictions for 2021

 Published: 31 December 2020 | No comments yet

-What could 2022 have in store for the digital label and package printing industry?
+What could the future have in store for the digital label and package printing industry?

 With 2020 having shown the ability of the digital printing supply chain to respond quickly and effectively to market demands, even in the face of a global health crisis, it is more important than ever to try and get a handle on what next year will bring.